joysmith/KU-UIT/ADBS/README.md

 1. [ ] Secure data transmission with hashed values and digital signatures
 1. [ ] NoSQL data modeling and querying in MongoDB (Use Case Based)
 1. [ ] Cloud-based application using Firebase Realtime DB / Firestore
+1. [ ] Encryption Techniques for Securing Databases (AES & RSA)
+    - Symmetric Encryption Techniques for Securing Stored Data in Databases (e.g., AES)
+    - Asymmetric Encryption for Secure Database Communication and Key Management (e.g., RSA)
+1. [ ] Integrity and Authentication Techniques in Databases
+    - Hashing Methods for Data Integrity and Secure Password Storage in
+    - Databases Digital Signatures for Authenticating Database Transactions and Audit Log
 ---

 <br>